Sweet Briar College: Indiana Fletcher Williams' bequest and official opening

 In 1901, with the assistance of then Virginia state senator Carter Glass, the Virginia General Assembly issued a charter to Sweet Briar Institute as indicated in the will of Indiana Fletcher Williams.
 The will stated that the land of Sweet Briar plantation must be used as a "school or seminary to be known as the "Sweet Briar institute," for the education of white girls and young women.
 It shall be the general scope and object of the school to impart to its students such education in sound learning, and such physical, moral and religious training as shall, in the judgment of the directors, best fit them to be useful members of society".

 In 1906, Sweet Briar College officially opened with 51 students and granted its first AB degrees in 1910.
 In 1932, Sweet Briar's study abroad exchange program with the University of St. Andrews, Scotland, was established.
-In 1948, the renowned Junior Year in France (JYF) program was launched, followed by a number of other study abroad programs.
+In 1948, the Junior Year in France (JYF) program was launched, followed by other study abroad programs.